• Skip to primary navigation

 The Sarah Josepha Hale Award, presented annually since 1956, is a New England award given by the trustees of the Richards Free Library, Newport, New Hampshire, in recognition of a distinguished body of work in the field of literature and letters.

 Named for Sarah Josepha Hale, the award honors the contribution of one of America’s most powerful women of the Nineteenth Century.
 The Newport author of several books and hundreds of poems shaped the opinion of American women for forty years through her editorials in Godey’s Lady’s Magazine.
-Read a brief biography of Sarah Hale.
+Read a brief biography of Sarah Josepha Hale.

 The award consists of a bronze medal and $2500.00 honorarium with funding provided by the Holden-Yeomans Memorial Fund.